Swathi88-devi/LLM-Reliability-Evaluation-Pipeline-LREP-/README.md

 **Design Decisions (Why This Approach)**

 This approach is intentionally designed to be simple, fast, and budget-friendly:

 -Sentence-level evaluation helps prevent irrelevant or hallucinated sentences from skewing overall scores.

 -Embedding-based similarity avoids costly secondary LLM requests while ensuring semantic accuracy.

 -Lightweight SBERT models (like MiniLM) strike a great balance between speed and performance.

-Minimal preprocessing cuts down on overhead and makes debugging simpler.
+-Minimal preprocessing cuts down on overhead and makes debugging simpler.

-Plain CSV/JSON I/O allows easy integration into current data pipelines.
+-Plain CSV/JSON I/O allows easy integration into current data pipelines.
 We steered clear of alternatives that relied on extra LLM-based verification because they typically involve higher latency and costs, which wouldn't work well for real-time or high-volume scenarios.